geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 ## **Subsection:** Postprocess / Particles / Interpolator
 (parameters:Postprocess/Particles/Interpolator/Bilinear_20least_20squares)=
 ## **Subsection:** Postprocess / Particles / Interpolator / Bilinear least squares
+(parameters:Postprocess/Particles/Interpolator/Bilinear_20least_20squares/Use_20boundary_20extrapolation)=
+### __Parameter name:__ Use boundary extrapolation
+**Default value:** false

+**Pattern:** [List of <[Bool]> of length 0...4294967295 (inclusive)]

+**Documentation:** Extends the range used by &rsquo;Use linear least squares limiter&rsquo; by linearly interpolating values at cell boundaries from neighboring cells.
+If more than one value is given, it will be treated as a list with one component per particle property.
+Enabling &rsquo;Use boundary extrapolation&rsquo; requires enabling &rsquo;Use linear least squares limiter&rsquo;.

 (parameters:Postprocess/Particles/Interpolator/Bilinear_20least_20squares/Use_20linear_20least_20squares_20limiter)=
 ### __Parameter name:__ Use linear least squares limiter
 **Default value:** false

 **Pattern:** [List of <[Bool]> of length 0...4294967295 (inclusive)]

-**Documentation:** Limit the interpolation of particle properties onto the cell so the value of each property is no smaller than its minimum and no larger than its maximum on the particles in each cell.
-If more than one value is specified, they will be treated as a list.
+**Documentation:** Limit the interpolation of particle properties onto the cell, so that the value of each property is no smaller than its minimum and no larger than its maximum on the particles of each cell, and the average of neighboring cells.
+If more than one value is given, it will be treated as a list with one component per particle property.

 (parameters:Postprocess/Particles/Interpolator/Quadratic_20least_20squares)=
 ## **Subsection:** Postprocess / Particles / Interpolator / Quadratic least squares